matteoiacopini/matteoiacopini.github.io/_pages/teaching.md

 * [Statistics for Applied Ethology and Animal Welfare]() at the Postgraduate School of Applied Ethology and Animal Welfare in  Veterinary specialization school for the AY 2021/2022
 -->

+#### Luiss University of Rome
+* Statistics, for the Bachelor in Politics, Philosophy, and Economics (A.Y.
+2024/25)
+* Introductory Econometrics for Management, for the PhD in Management (A.Y.
+2024/25)

 #### SIdE, the Italian Econometric Association
-* [Network Econometrics](https://www.side-iea.it/events/courses/network-econometrics-2023) SiDE Summer School taught in Venice (Y. 2024-2023-2022-2021)
+* [Network Econometrics](https://www.side-iea.it/events/courses/network-econometrics-2023), SiDE Summer School taught in Venice (Y. 2025-2024-2023-2022-2021)

 #### Queen Mary University of London